glarkstoat/SVM-using-SGD/README.md

 ### Description
 Application and comparison of a LinearSVM model using regular vs. Random Fourier Features on two toydata sets as well as the MNIST dataset.
-Includs a parallel implementation of the SVM + comparison of runtimes.
+Includes a parallel implementation of the SVM + comparison of runtimes.

 The included jupyther-notebooks provide all results used in the report and can be executed using a jupyther environment.